 8. Marvel at the Faberge Eggs

-Russia is famous for Faberge eggs and if you were curious to see some of the best, I would check out the museum as it houses the largest collection in the world!
-I love the intricate unique designs, the colours and the gold!
+Russia is famous for Faberge eggs.
+If you were curious to see some of the best – I would check out the Faberge Egg museum.

 9. Peterhoff and Catherine Palace

 I didn’t get the chance to visit either of these wonderful palaces as I had such a short time, but I was envious of those that could.

-10. Exploring after sunset
+10. Exploring the city after sunset

 The Cathedral looked especially wonderful at this time of day and I just had to go back and take (even more) pictures of it – I could never get enough!